ultravioletrs/lattix/README.md

 The client can be instructed to generate keypair by using the `g` switch like this `client -g`.
 Once generated, the keypair will be used for the encryption/decryption so it is important not to lose it.

-By using the `client -w` command, one can instruct the client to construct a new encrypted vector and push it to the server for storage.
+By using the `client -w` command followed by a set of integers, e.g. `client -w 324 54 66`, one can instruct the client to construct a new encrypted vector and push it to the server for storage.

 In order to receive the sum of all encrypted vectors stored on a server, one can execute `client -e`.